 Other materials you can make your own blanks from are:

 If your blank doesn’t have a polymer coating then you have to coat it yourself with one of the mentioned methods (Polycrylic, Sublimation coating, Thermal lamination, HTV).
 Blanks you make yourself turn out faded without a polymer coating from what I’ve seen.

 If you make your own blanks you have to find the ideal time and temperature through trial and error.
 It’s best to add or subtract in intervals of 10 seconds or 10 degrees.

 Be sure blanks you make yourself can survive 380-400°F (190-200°C).

 If your blank is an odd shape you may have to use an oven.
 Be sure to remove any gaps and fix your design with heat tape.
 Shrink wrap is another method to keep designs in place before putting them in an oven.

 Whether you’re making sublimation blanks yourself or getting them from the dollar store, be sure they can take the heat and bond with sublimation ink.

 The most common cause of a faded design is a blank not acceptable for sublimation.

-The blanks from a printing supply store may cost more but will have good results.
-They will also come with ideal time and temperature settings.
+The blanks from a printing supply store may cost more but have good results in my experience.
+They also come with ideal time and temperature settings.

 You don’t have to.
 Sublimation ink is permanently bonded.